k200-dev/Discord-Avatar-Automator/README.md

 ## About

-Python script that changes a users discord avatar from a selection of files at random time intervals
+Python script that changes a users discord avatar from a selection of files at random time intervals, supports server avatars

 ## Disclaimer